Dihedral group of order 6

 In mathematics, D3 (sometimes alternatively denoted by D6) is the dihedral group of degree 3 and order 6.
 It equals the symmetric group S3.
 It is also the smallest non-abelian group.

 This page illustrates many group concepts using this group as example.

-Symmetry groups
+Symmetries of an equilateral triangle

-The dihedral group D3 is the symmetry group of an equilateral triangle, that is, it is the set of all transformations such as reflection, rotation, and combinations of these, that leave the shape and position of this triangle fixed.
+The dihedral group D3 is the symmetry group of an equilateral triangle, that is, it is the set of all rigid transformations (reflections, rotations, and combinations of these) that leave the shape and position of this triangle fixed.
 In the case of D3, every possible permutation of the triangle's vertices constitutes such a transformation, so that the group of these symmetries is isomorphic to the symmetric group S3 of all permutations of three distinct elements.
 This is not the case for dihedral groups of higher orders.

 The dihedral group D3 is isomorphic to two other symmetry groups in three dimensions: